Oregon Water Law Questions and Answers

 What is a “pre-1909 water right” or “unadjudicated water right”?

-This term refers to water uses established before the state Water Code in 1909 for surface water, and 1955 for ground water.
-Such uses are recognized and protected through a court process called "adjudication."
-These are rights that were fully vested before the state began issuing water right permits and certificates.
+These terms refer to water uses established before the state Water Code in 1909 for surface water, and 1955 for ground water.
+Such uses are recognized and protected through a hybrid administrative/judicial process known as “general stream adjudication.”
+The adjudication process quantifies and validates water rights that were fully vested before the state began issuing water right permits and certificates.
+Surface water adjudications have been completed in most of Central and Eastern Oregon, but not generally in Western Oregon.
+A surface water adjudication process has been underway in the Klamath Basin for the past 20 years.
+To date, OWRD has not undertaken any adjudication of pre-1955 ground water rights.

 What is “beneficial use”?